stroiman/neovim-config/README.md

 > [!WARNING]
 > This is provided as-is for you to study or use as inspiration; but this is
 > **my** configuration, and I will update it to _my_ needs, change key maps when
 > _I_ want to try something now.
-So expect changes to behaviour with no prior
+If you continuously pull changes from this into
-> warning if you continuously pull changes to your own configuration.
+> your own config, expect changes to behaviour with no prior warning.

 ## Installation